nwdigitalradio/n7nix/deviation/README.md

 enabled.
     * **LOL Outp** and **LOR Outp** are enabled if you see 00 in a box directly above them.
     * Toggle enable by hitting the letter __m__

+* The alsamixer levels are dependent on which radio you have.
+* For setting your transmit output level (deviation):
+  * 'Lo Drive' is the analog control and the preferred way to set level.
+  * 'PCM' is the digital control & will set how many bits the DAC will use.

+* **NOTE:** If you can't get close enough with the 'Lo Drive' control (doubtful) then use the 'PCM' control.